 Lastly, I do not consider firewalking, golf, go-karting or golfing to be very good team building activities.
 Baseball is okay, maybe, since everyone can play and bat and all that but running is required (and I actually ruptured an Achilles tendon playing ball).
 Volleyball requires too much skill and the size and skill differences between people can be way too large.
 And how many times do I have to pass balls around or deal with a bucket on a string or hold hands with other people to solve a problem, anyway…

 There are LOTS and lots of good team building games and exercises that can be delivered with high impact and good learning.
 So, why intentionally add uncontrollable factors just to make it some “outside” program whereby a much higher potential for non-participation or even injury might occur?

-I will always remember the White Mile movie starring Alan Alda: A corporate team-building trip ends in tragedy in this drama.
+I will always remember the movie White Mile, where a corporate rafting, team-building trip ends in tragedy.
 Hoping to build bonds between his employees and clients, advertising executive Dan Cutler (Alan Alda) takes the group on a whitewater rafting excursion.
 But the raft capsizes, several of the men die, and one widow files a lawsuit.
 Cutler tries to hide his negligence, and one survivor (Peter Gallagher) faces a difficult moral dilemma.
 We often see the same kind of lower-level drama play out in such corporate team days… Watch the two-minute trailer here for some great scenes.